Why black PVD watches don't resist wear & tear marks and scratches ?

 98% of watch brands use low-quality coating for their black watches, including the most renowned luxury Swiss WATCH brand NAMES

-When it comes to your favorite fashion accessory – a strong reliable watch – You want to make the most of your investment.
+When it comes to scratches on watch, your beloved black PVD coating watch for example, you want to make the most of your investment.
 Finding the right black watch is not always obvious.
-Here at Wryst we want to explain in detail the difference between black watches coating technologies and how resistant they can be to scratches, wear & tear.
+Here at Wryst, we want to explain in detail the difference between black watches coating technologies and how resistant they can be to scratches, wear & tear.

 What is the difference between black PVD and black DLC coating…?

 What is Black PVD Coating Technology?

 PVD is the abbreviation of “Physical Vapour Deposition.”
 PVD coating is a plasma coating deposition technology.
 The materials are vaporized under vacuum coating conditions to obtain a PVD coating.
 A vacuum chamber is necessary to avoid reaction of the vaporized material with air.